-The Environmental Law Section of the California Lawyers Association is seeking applicants for its 2018 Summer Law Student Fellowship Program.
-The program places law students in summer environmental law internship positions at participating public interest organizations and governmental agencies.
+Th Environmental Law Section of the California Lawyers Association is seeking applicants for its Diversity & Inclusion Fellowship Program for Summer 2019.
+The program places law students in environmental law internship positions at participating public interest organizations and governmental agencies.
 Students are also paired with a practicing environmental lawyer to provide mentoring and are invited to participate in other environmental law related activities over the summer.
-Law Student Fellows receive a stipend of $5,000 for an 8-10 week summer internship.
+Fellows receive a stipend of $5,000 for an 8-10 week summer internships.
 Further details are provided below.
-Applications are due November 1, 2017.

 The Environmental Law Section of the California Lawyers Association is pleased to announce its Diversity & Inclusion Fellowship program for the Summer of 2019.
-The program provides opportunities for law students to work in governmental and public interest environmental law organizations in order to develop their interests and skills in the field of environmental law.
+The program provides opportunities for law students from diverse backgrounds to work in governmental and public interest environmental law organizations in order to develop their interests and skills in the field of environmental law.

-The Fellowship is available to students enrolled in public or private law schools interested in practicing environmental law in California.
+The program is open to all law students interested in practicing environmental law in California.
 Preference is given to first- and second-year students; however, third-year students who are not taking the Bar exam during the summer will also be considered.
 Students must be members of the Environmental Law Section of the California Lawyers Association in order to be eligible for the program.
-The CLA allows law students up to three free one-year Section memberships, and students who are not already members will be required to join the Environmental Law Section if they are selected for a Fellowship.
+The California Lawyers Association allows law students up to three free one-year Section memberships, and students who are not already members will be required to join the Environmental Law Section if they are selected for a Fellowship.

-The program has historically awarded Fellowships to two students each year, although the number of fellowships for Summer 2019 will depend on the level of sponsorship participation.
+The program has historically awarded Fellowships to two to four students each year, although the number of fellowships for Summer 2019 will depend on the level of sponsorship participation.
 The Section will coordinate student placements at agencies and organizations interested in participating in the program.
 In making placements, the Section expects to build off of its experiences from earlier years of the program as well as its prior participation in the American Bar Association’s summer fellowship program.
-Prior placements have included various agencies and organizations in California, such as the U.S. Environmental Protection Agency, Earthjustice, San Diego Coastkeeper, the Bay Area Air Quality Management District, the South Coast Air Quality Management District, the California Attorney General’s Office, the California District Circuit Prosecutor’s Project, the Center for Biological Diversity, and Communities for a Better Environment, the California Air Resources Board, the California Energy Commission, and the State Water Resources Control Board.
-Specific placements for the 2018 program will be made on a case-by-case basis and may or may not include these or similar entities.
+Prior placements have included various agencies and organizations in California, such as the U.S. Environmental Protection Agency, Earthjustice, San Diego Coastkeeper, the Bay Area Air Quality Management District, the South Coast Air Quality Management District, the California Attorney General’s Office, the California District Circuit Prosecutor’s Project, the Center for Biological Diversity, Communities for a Better Environment, the California Air Resources Board, the California Energy Commission, and the State Water Resources Control Board.
+Specific placements for the 2019 program will be made on a case-by-case basis and may or may not include these or similar entities.

-Instructions: Please send a completed application package, including the application form and additional required materials, to California Lawyers Association, Environmental Law Section, 180 Howard Street, Suite 401, San Francisco, CA 94105.
+Instructions: Please send a completed application package, including the application form and additional required materials, to The California Lawyers Association, c/o Kristina Robledo, 180 Howard Street, San Francisco, CA 94105, firstname.lastname@example.org.

-The Environmental Law Section is seeking governmental agencies and public interest organizations whose work involves environment, energy, land use, and/or resources law and who may be interested in hosting an Environmental Law Fellow over the summer of 2018.
-If your agency or organization would be interested in learning more about participation in the program, please email the name of the agency or organization, and the name, phone number and email address of a contact person, to Kristina Robledo, Section Coordinator, at email@example.com.
+The Environmental Law Section is seeking governmental agencies and public interest organizations whose work involves environment, energy, land use, and/or resources law and who may be interested in hosting a Diversity & Inclusion Fellow over the summer of 2019.
+If your agency or organization would like to learn more about participation in the program, please email the name of the agency or organization, and the name, phone number and email address of a contact person, to Kristina Robledo, Section Coordinator, at email@example.com.

-The Environmental Law Fellowship program relies on sponsorships from our generous supporters from within the State Bar community.
+The Diversity & Inclusion Fellowship program relies on sponsorships from our generous supporters from within the California environmental bar.
 Please consider making a contribution to help support this valuable program.
 To sponsor the program, please contact Kristina Robledo, Section Coordinator, at 415-795-7202 or firstname.lastname@example.org.